 #3 – Sometimes, different relationships at the same time of your life will have similar patterns and themes.

 That means, you might be facing the same issues over and over again, with different people at the same time.
-While the reason may be different on the surface, if you look closer, the core lesson will be the same.
+While the reason may be different on the surface, if you look closer, the core lesson could be the same.

 For example, you might have a boss that makes you work on weekends and a partner that seems to never get enough of your time.
 Both people can seem invasive in different ways, but maybe the karmic lesson is for you to learn how to respect your time and create healthier relationship boundaries.